Skip to main content

 Aim above the average admitAverages beat minimumsUse the GPA goal-setting worksheet

-Show strong recent termsRecency sways readersPlot with the GPA trend graph generator
+Show strong recent termsRecency sways readersPlot with the GPA trend graph guide

 Clean math and fair scalesErrors sink filesRun a Transcript GPA audit